Holistic Therapy Programs May Help Pain Sufferers Ditch Opioids

 Still, more than 80 percent of the patients who enroll remain through the entire program, says Wesley Gilliam, the center's clinical director.
 And many previous opioid users who finish the treatment report six months later that they have been able to stay off those drugs.
 Just as important, he adds, they have learned strategies to deal with their pain.

 But such a program is not for everyone.
-Insurers might say that the intensive, interdisciplinary approach is not medically necessary, and decline to cover these treatments, he says.
+Insurers might say that the intensive, interdisciplinary approach is not medically necessary and decline to cover these treatments, he says.
 Mayo's insurance team sometimes advocates on patients' behalf if they're good candidates for treatment, but there are no guarantees.

 Mayo's program is one of a few around the country to address the emotional, social and psychological aspects of pain and reduce patients' reliance on addictive medicines.
-But as the nation faces an opioid epidemic, Gillam says there needs to be more of them.
+But as the nation faces an opioid epidemic, Gilliam says there needs to be more of them.

 Gilliam, a clinical psychologist with a specialty in behavioral pain management, talked with me about the program.